 - Track usage patterns to spot expansion signals and deliver targeted outreach.

-- Build cross-functional use cases and aligned sales incentives that reward expansion as well as new logos.
+- Build cross-functional use cases and align sales incentives to reward expansion as well as new logos.

 3. Freemium Model with Conversion Optimization